Quantum mechanical Gaussian wavepackets of single relativistic particles: KG wavepacket of particles in uniform electric field in Minkowski coordinates

 For a charged particle initially at rest, we find that $\rho$ can be close to a Gaussian function with the value of $\sigma^{}_0$ as small as 3 [Figure \ref{WavepacketInE} (upper-left)], {\it i.e.} with the initial width about $2\sigma^{}_0 = 6$ in the unit of the reduced Compton wavelength of the particle.
 This result is the same as we observed in Figure \ref{GaussWavepacketFree} (upper-left) for free particles.

 For $\sigma^{}_0 < 3$, as $\sigma^{}_0$ decreases, deflection of the charge density $\rho$ from a Gaussian function becomes more and more significant at $t=0$ (though $|\Psi(0,x)|^2$ is still Gaussian), and the non-Gaussianity of $\rho$ grows more and more quickly as $t$ increases [Figure \ref{WavePacketinESimGauss} (left).]
-In particular, as shown in Figure \ref{WavepacketInE} (upper-right), a wavepacket of initial width $\sigma^{}_0$ well below the Compton wavelength and initial momentum $p^{}_0=0$ will quickly evolve to a double-peak structure, though the expectation value of position still moves around $\bar{x}(t)$ like a classical accelerated charge.
-This behavior is similar to those free wavepackets of small initial widths in Figures \ref{WavePacketFree} and \ref{GaussWavepacketFree}.
-The significant tail of the corresponding momentum spectrum $\tilde{\rho}$ (blue curves) in the region of $p< -mc= -1$ in Figure \ref{WavepacketInE} (lower-left) is also similar to the momentum spectra of those free wavepackets with small initial widths in Figure \ref{WavePacketFreeP}.
+In particular, as shown in Figure \ref{WavepacketInE} (upper-right), the KG charge density of a wavepacket with initial momentum $p^{}_0=0$ and initial width $\sigma^{}_0$ well below the Compton wavelength will quickly evolve to a double-peak structure, though the expectation value of position still moves around $\bar{x}(t)$ like a classical accelerated charge.
+This behavior is similar to those of free wavepackets with small initial widths in Figures \ref{WavePacketFree} and \ref{GaussWavepacketFree}.
+The significant tail of the corresponding momentum spectrum $\tilde{\rho}$ (blue curves) in the region of $p< -mc= -1$ in Figure \ref{WavepacketInE} (lower-left) is also similar to the momentum spectra of those wavepackets of free particles with initial widths well below the Compton wavelength in Figure \ref{WavePacketFreeP}.